 2. Exercising well

 To sleep well at night, you must be tired and exercise well during the day.
 Physical activity is very beneficial for sleep.
-Doing sports allows you to take care of your body but also to release endorphins, a hormone that makes you feel happy and relaxed.
-This is especially beneficial when you have a stressful or responsible job.
-Running, swimming or boxing, for example, can clear your head and prepare your body for a good night's sleep.
-However, you should plan for 3 to 4 hours of rest after your sports session and before going to bed.
-This is to avoid too much stimulation and excitement that would interfere with falling asleep.
+Doing sports not only takes care of the body, but also releases endorphins, the hormone responsible for human happiness and relaxation.
+This is all the more beneficial when you work in a stressful or responsible job.
+Running, swimming or mountain biking are all good ways to boxing for example, clears the head and prepares the body for a good, invigorating night's sleep.
+However, you should allow 3 to 4 hours' rest after your sports session and before going to bed.
+This is to avoid too much stimulation and excitement, which would interfere with falling asleep.

 3. Choose the right position